-Apart from being an all around a great companion, dogs can also help people in many ways.
-They can be a part of emergency rescue and search operation, assist people with physical disabilities and healing mental conditions.
+Apart from being an all-around great companion, dogs can also help people in many ways.
+They can be a part of emergency rescue and search operations, assist people with physical disabilities, and heal mental conditions.

 Role of Therapy dogs